esatterwhite/skyring/packages/skyring/README.md

 # Custom Transports

 Skyring ships with a single HTTP transport, but support custom transports.
-A `transport` is a named function that can be executed when a timer triggers.
-To register a transport, you can pass an array of named functions, or module file paths to the skyring server constructor via via the {@link module:skyring/lib/transports|transports} option
+A `transport` is a JS class that defines the behavior to invoke when timer triggers.
+To register a transport, you can pass an array of transport classes, or module file paths to the skyring server constructor via via the {@link module:skyring/lib/transports|transports} option

 Optionally, for transports that need to perform some clean up work, a function property `shutdown` may be defined